Zachhi/DoublePendulum-ButterflyEffect-VS/README.md

 https://www.youtube.com/watch?v=sKC-cpFBwPs

 # About

 This program simulates a physically accurate double pendulum.
+The purpose is to show it's behavior as well as it's chaos/unpredictableness quality in multiple visual ways.
+A double pendulum is known for it's ability to simulate chaos and randomness.
+Given two double pendulums, spaced only a millionth of a radian apart, after 15-30 seconds these pendulums will have completley different motion.
+This is an example of it's chaos - it's starting position matters **signifigantly**.
+I have decided to represent these qualities in a variety of different visual ways using this program.

 However, we are assuming there are no external forces other than gravity.
 Things like friction and air resistance are non-existent.
 This is to make the simulation more interesting...especially the butterfly effect.
 I added 3 different style's, as well as 3 different trail types, in order to help us visualize the behavior and qualities of a double pendulum better.
 Note: Imagine a single pendulum; the bar holding the weight at the bottom is the "arm".
 The weight at the bottom is the "body".
 You also have the ability to make the double pendulums a triple, quad, etc. pendulum.
 However, only the double pendulum is physically accurate, but the others lead to some interesting results.

 **Style 1**